piscolomo/rails-caching/Readme.md

 Demo to getting started with caching in Rails

+In development environment, you need to enable the perform caching in development.rb

+	 config.action_controller.perform_caching = true

 Russian Doll caching is a type of nested fragment caching that auto expires fragments when object timestamps change

 Example of Rusian Doll Caching, check app/views/welcome/index.html.erb